jsjoeio/joeprevite.com/src/data/posts/2020-07-13-how-to-learn-quickly.md

 ---
-slug: 'learn-quickly'
+slug: "learn-quickly"
-date: '2020-07-09'
+date: "2020-07-09"
-title: 'How to Learn Quickly'
+title: "How to Learn Quickly"
-description: 'In the post, I show you how to learn anything quickly using the Fast Framework.'
+description: "In the post, I show you how to learn anything quickly using the Fast Framework."
-tagline: 'Using the Fast Framework'
+tagline: "Using the Fast Framework"
 published: true
-tags: ['Miscellaneous']
+tags: ["Miscellaneous"]
 ---

 A few months back, I set out a goal to learn TypeScript deeply in 3 months and [I did it](https://twitter.com/jsjoeio/status/1250490760362774529).
 Since then, others have asked how they can do the same.
 The outcome is a result of using something that I like to call the **Fast Framework**.
 This guide will teach you how you can use it to learn anything quickly.